IndranilSaha09/neocortexapi/source/MySEProject/readme.md

 ## Features

-### Core Functionality:
+## Core Functionality:

 - **Learn Method:** Adds new input values and associated cell indices to update the models.
 - **GetPredictedInputValues Method:** Predicts input values using KNN distances and similarity scores.
 - **ClearState Method:** Clears the stored models.

-### Softmax and Cosine Similarity:
+## Softmax and Cosine Similarity:

+### Approach 1: Simple Weightage Algorithm

+- Use `GetPredictedInputValues` with `SelectBestClassification`, a simple weightage algorithm.
+- Measure metrics: `LeastValue` or `ComputeCosineSimilarity`.

+### Approach 2: SoftMax Algorithm

+- Use `PredictWithSoftmax` with `CalculateSoftmaxWeights`, a SoftMax algorithm.
+- Measure metric: `ComputeCosineSimilarity`.

+## Methods in Detail:

+### Learn Method

+The `Learn` method updates the models with new input and associated cell indices.
+It associates input values with cell indices in the models.

+### GetPredictedInputValues Method

+Predicts input values by computing distances from sequences in multiple models.
+It selects the best classification based on distances and specified criteria.

+### ClearState Method

+Clears the stored models, allowing for a clean slate to update new models.

+### PredictWithSoftmax Method

-- **PredictWithSoftmax Method:** Predicts classifications using KNN distances and Softmax normalization for probabilities.
+Predicts classifications using KNN distances and Softmax normalization for probabilities.
+It applies Softmax to distances, converting them into probabilities for classification.

+### ComputeCosineSimilarity Method

-- **ComputeCosineSimilarity Method:** Calculates cosine similarity between two sets of sequences.
+Calculates cosine similarity between two sets of sequences, providing a measure of similarity between them.

+### Softmax Method

-- **Softmax Method:** Normalizes weights into probabilities using the Softmax function.
+Normalizes weights into probabilities using the Softmax function, ensuring a proper probability distribution across classifications.

+### CalculateSoftmaxWeights Method

-- **CalculateSoftmaxWeights Method:** Computes Softmax-like weights based on distances for classification.
+Computes Softmax-like weights based on distances for classification.
+It employs Softmax to derive normalized weights associated with different classifications.

+This README outlines the core functionalities of the K-nearest neighbors (KNN) algorithm, particularly focusing on the methods for learning, prediction, and clearing state.
+Additionally, it highlights two different approaches - a Simple Weightage Algorithm and a SoftMax Algorithm - each with their suitable measure metrics.

 ## Getting Started: